saraaahh63/The-Hollywood-Diversity-Report/README.md

 ## Final Thoughts and Future Progress

-I am very glad I chose to go with this topic, it is something that I care about a lot and I am glad to know the actual numbers, but I do wish I was able to scrape 2014 to 2019.
+I am very glad I chose to explore this topic.
+It is something that I care about a lot and I am glad to know the actual numbers, but I do wish I was able to scrape 2014 to 2019.
 I think that I might continue to work on this and expand my dataset.

-I think if I could find accurate data or reach out to each person individually, I would like to include LGBTQ+ identifying as a catgegory and trace diversity in that sense as well.
+If I could find accurate data or reach out to each person individually, I would like to include LGBTQ+ identifying as a catgegory and trace diversity in that sense as well.

 ## Reference Material
 - [DGA Report](https://www.dga.org/The-Guild/Diversity/Industry-Reports.aspx)